lucasolivo/Pokedex/README.md

 Update 8/12: Implemented some abilities that trigger upon attack from a Pokemon.
 Added the set command to set the ability of a Pokemon to a chosen one.

 Update 8/14: Implemented evolutions through level up.

+Update 8/15: Added more abilities that are functional, most of the immunity abilities in particular.